Category: thermodynamics

 • Entropy and Information

 In the modern scientific culture, the statement that the entropy and information are the same things is ubiquitous.
 For example the famous paper of Edwin T. Jaynes [1] according to Google Scholar [2] has been cited more than 5000 times.
-The list of books from Prof Gordon [3] about the deep relationship between entropy and…
+On the other hand, if I consider my personal area of expertise: thermodynamics and experimental…